mig1984/bashible/README.md

 ## Another example

-In this example, we are going to set two variables and store an output of `ls` command.
+In this example, we are going to set two variables and store the output of `ls` command in them.
-Moreover, the output has to be something, otherwise it fails.
+Moreover, the output has to be something, otherwise the execution stops.

 ```bash
 #!/usr/local/bin/bashible